elaforge/karya/doc/cmd.md

 selection.

 A 'Cmd.TimeStep.TimeStep' describes a time interval, some of which are in terms of ruler mark ranks.
-Utilities in 'Cmd.Meter' can create and modify rulers with appropriately spaced marks, which cause the various timesteps to correspond to whole notes, quarter notes, etc.  The short form of a TimeStep as emitted by 'Cmd.TimeStep.show_time_step' uses mnemonics like `w`, `h` and `q`, and in European meters these generally correspond to whole, half, and quarter notes, but not necessarily exactly, as documented in 'Cmd.Meter'.
+Utilities in 'Cmd.Ruler.RulerUtil' can create and modify rulers with appropriately spaced marks, which cause the various timesteps to correspond to whole notes, quarter notes, etc.  The short form of a TimeStep as emitted by 'Cmd.TimeStep.show_time_step' uses mnemonics like `w`, `h` and `q`, and in European meters these generally correspond to whole, half, and quarter notes, but not necessarily exactly, as documented in 'Cmd.Ruler.Meter'.

 ## EditMode